Add Documentation Edit the file on GitHub

 Add a new entry for your documentation and define which pages should be visible at the sidebar.

-file holds the documentation structure.
+The data/docs.yml file holds the documentation structure.
 Each root element

 defines a different documentation.